kostrykin/galaxy-image-analysis/CONTRIBUTING.md

 ```xml
 <expand macro="tests/label_image_diff" name="output" value="output.tif" ftype="tiff"/>
 ```
 Label 0 is commonly connotated as the image background, and is not interchangable by default.
-Use `pin_labels=""` to make it interchangable.
+Use `pin_labels=""` to make it interchangable (see the [documentation](https://docs.galaxyproject.org/en/latest/dev/schema.html#id113) for details).

 For testing of **intensity image outputs** we recommend the `rms` metric (root mean square), because it is very sensitive to large pixel value differences, but tolerates smaller differences:
 ```xml